Best Foods for Brain Health in Seniors: A Comprehensive Guide

 Eggs are a good source of several nutrients tied to brain health, including choline, vitamin B12, and folate.
 Choline is essential for producing acetylcholine, a neurotransmitter involved in memory and learning.

-For seniors with cholesterol concerns, consult a healthcare provider about egg consumption
+For those with cholesterol concerns, consult a healthcare provider about egg consumption.

 Dark Chocolate